Preparing students for today’s world

-Title I schools account for 53 percent of schools participating in TEALS, while rural schools account for 18 percent.
+Title I schools account for over 51% of schools participating in the TEALS Program, while nearly 1 in 5 schools identify as rural.

 89 percent of students believe TEALS volunteers were effective in helping them understand CS, and 92 percent reported improvement in their programming skills (2020-2021).